tyfolino/climkern/README.md

 ## Installation

 ClimKern is built on the architecture of Xarray and requires several other packages for compatibility with climate model output.
 The easiest method to install is to create a new conda environment with prerequisite packages using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or [mamba](https://mamba-framework.readthedocs.io/en/latest/installation_guide.html):
-`conda create -n ck_env python=3.9 esmpy xarray xesmf cftime pooch tqdm importlib-resources plac`
+`conda create -n ck_env python=3.9 esmpy xarray xesmf cftime pooch tqdm importlib-resources plac netcdf4`
 or
-`mamba create -n ck_env python=3.9 esmpy xarray xesmf cftime pooch tqdm importlib-resources plac`
+`mamba create -n ck_env python=3.9 esmpy xarray xesmf cftime pooch tqdm importlib-resources plac netcdf4`
 <br></br>Then, activate the environment:
 `conda activate ck_env`
 or